 | Rapid Improv Exercise | 12–15 minutes | 6–25 people | Free | High | Boosting confidence; fun-focused teams |

-Even a five-minute activity needs a facilitator who has materials ready and instructions clear.
-The person running it has to keep time strictly and move things along without stalling.
+Even a five-minute activity needs a facilitator with the materials ready and the instructions clear.
+Keep the pace tight, watch the clock, and move the group forward without drift.

-Don't tack these on as afterthoughts.
-Use them at the start of a meeting to set energy, or mid-afternoon to push past the slump.
-Avoid running them right before critical deadlines or important presentations.
+Do not treat these as filler.
+Put them at the start of a meeting to set the tone, or use them mid-afternoon when attention drops.
+Skip them right before a deadline or an important presentation.

 A 30-second debrief matters.
-Ask: "What did we learn about communication just now?" or "What got in our way?"
-This ties the activity back to actual work, cementing the lesson.
+Ask, "What did we learn about communication just now?" or "What got in our way?"
+That short check-in connects the activity to real work and makes the point stick.

-Quick activities fail when they're not managed right.
+Quick activities fail when they are not managed well.
 Avoid these three mistakes:

 Mistake 1: The "Filler" Trap